metalama/website/contributing/build-from-source.md

 We use Docker as a reference build environment to ensure all dependencies are explicit.

 The Metalama build requires .NET Framework, which requires a Windows Server Core image.
+This is a requirement of [ILRepack](https://github.com/gluck/il-repack), one of our dependencies.

 Follow these steps: